-Looking to spend a weekend in Toronto and wondering how to spend your 3 days in the big city?
+Looking to spend a weekend in Toronto and wondering how to spend your time in the big city?
 Keep reading for all the top information on what to do and see during your amazing weekend in Toronto!

-3 days in Toronto is just enough time to experience some of the best this city has to offer.
+A 3 day weekend in Toronto is just enough time to experience some of the best this city has to offer.
 Be sure to keep your eyes out for famous Canadian celebrities like Shawn Mendes, Drake, and more while here!

 (Disclaimer: Some links in this post may be affiliate links, meaning if you click on the link and make a purchase, I receive a small commission.
 This is at no extra cost to you and you may even receive a small discount.
 See disclosure for more information.)